SvdZande/Internship_MPD_Bachelors/README.md

 _coupling_gene_names.Rmd_ : a simple R script for coupling a table of counts + ENSEMBL identifiers to their gene names.

-_deseq2_wt_vs_TERT_KC_v1.3.Rmd_ : an R script that does the same as the script mentioned above, but now taking keratinocyte primary and immortalised samples as input.
+_deseq2_wt_vs_TERT_KC_v1.3.Rmd_ : an R script that takes count tables for primary and immortalised keratinocytes as input and performs differential gene analysis, as well as KEGG, GO-term and oncogene analysis among others.

 _deseq2_wt_vs_TERT_LSC_v1.5B.Rmd_ : an R script that takes count tables for primary and immortalised limbal stem cells as input and performs differential gene analysis, as well as KEGG, GO-term and oncogene analysis among others.